 If hungry customers are hoping to rub elbows with Music Row execs or simply want to eat something from the extraordinary half-price late night menu, look no further than the venerable Sunset Grill.
 A long-time staple of Nashville's dining landscape, Sunset Grill offers a great wine menu, inspired entrees and a cool atmosphere.

 Across the street is the popular Cabana, a versatile restaurant and bar.
 This mellow restaurant morphs into an upscale hot spot with live music and DJs in the evening.
-Behind Sunset Grill is the trendy Jackson’s Bar and Bistro.
+Next door, the newly opened Boca Loca Cantina and Taco Factory serves Mexican food and handcrafted cocktails and is described as a “Southern-style saloon and taqueria.”
+Behind Sunset Grill is the trendy Jackson's Bar and Bistro.
 Specializing in French bistro-style food as well as eclectic European fare, this neighborhood bistro encourages patrons to come as they are and be themselves.

 Across the street is one of Nashville’s most famous restaurants.
 A Nashville breakfast tradition, the Pancake Pantry boasts a menu with 21 pancake selections.
 Combining some surprising ingredients with family flapjack recipes, the ending results are pancakes that melt in your mouth.
 (Try chocolate chip or sweet potato flavors.)
 Saturday and Sunday mornings are especially popular at the Pantry, and the waiting line usually wraps around the building down 21st Avenue.